TuftsCTSI/SyntheticOMOP/README.md

 A `linkage.csv` is written to `output_dir/` with columns `person_source_value`, `site_id`, and `person_id`.
 `person_id` is assigned sequentially per site and is not consistent across sites by design.
 The `person_source_value` column is the ground-truth key linking the same person across sites.

+When an appearance is merged with the patient record, appearance-level fields override patient-level fields (except `person_source_value`, which is always preserved from the patient).

 ### Visit generation